openstack-archive/pylockfile/trunk/doc/lockfile.rst

 .. note::

-   This module is very definitely alpha.
+   This module is alpha software.
 It is quite possible that the API and implementation will change in important ways as people test it and provide feedback and bug fixes.
 In particular, if the mkdir-based locking scheme is sufficient for both Windows and Unix platforms, the link-based scheme may be deleted so that only a single locking scheme is